IrinaPar-I-S/curriculumvitae/cv_eng.md

 ## Objective

-I am currently looking for the opportunities to develop in the field I am interested in, which is honestly everything connected to languages and computational linguistics.
+I am currently looking for the opportunities to develop in the field I am interested in, which is (honestly) everything related to languages and computational linguistics.

-I have been studying a bachelor's degree in Computational Linguistics at the NRU (National Research University) "Higher School of Economics" in Moscow, Russia, but I had to interrupt my studies due to personal reasons.
-During that time I have studied abroad with Erasmus+ programme.
+I had been studying a bachelor's degree in Computational Linguistics at the NRU (National Research University) "Higher School of Economics" in Moscow, Russia, but I had to interrupt my studies due to personal reasons.
+During that time I have studied abroad with the Erasmus+ programme.
 I went to Pavia, Italy, where I took both entirely linguistic courses and those connected to coding (as a course in Machine Learning or a course of Linguistic Data Analysis).

 As for now, I am studying at the University of Bari "Aldo Moro", in Italy, on a programme in Language Mediation and taking side courses in coding and data analysis.